 Thank you for supporting this site with purchases made through links in this article.
-Weigh out 28 grams of CBD Flower or Trim.
+Join the Cannabis Book Club Weigh out 28 grams of CBD Flower or Trim.
 Decarboxylate your CBD rich flower or trim (use the Nova for consistent results and full activation).
 Add Organic Coconut Oil and sunflower lecithin to your crockpot, mason jar, MB2 or Levo.
 Add CBD Rich Flower or Trim (If using the MB2 or crockpot, make sure to do this after adding your coconut oil and lecithin so the plant material doesn’t overheat while the bottom of the device heats up).
 In your MB2: Hit the “160°F” Button and the 2-hour “Butter” Button.
 Have a Magical Butter Dance party because you don’t have to do anything else.
 Once the machine has completed its cycle, use the MB2 micron filter to filter out plant material (save in freezer and make “Not So High Chai”).
 If you don’t have an MB2, you can use any of the methods from Dazed + Infused (cannabis oil in a mason jar is my favorite) or use the method from my cannabis infused coconut oil tutorial.
 You can also make smaller batches of this in a Levo or Levo II.

 Homemade CBD Oil Recipe Print Recipe